Ruben Orbeli: Biography

-Born into a medieval noble family in Nakhchivan, Russian Empire in 1880.
-Ruben Orbeli completed his secondary education at a classical gymnasium in Tiflis.
+Born into a medieval noble family in Nakhchivan, Russian Empire in 1880, Ruben Orbeli completed his secondary education at a classical gymnasium in Tiflis.
 Some time later he went to study at S.Petersburg University.
-In 1903, after graduating the university Ruben Orbeli stayed there to be a professor of jurisprudence.
+In 1903, after graduating from the university, Ruben Orbeli stayed there to be a professor of jurisprudence.
 From 1904 to 1906 Orbeli worked at society of magistrates and then he was elected a member of Saint Petersburg State University's juristic society.
 During this period he was sent to Germany for improvement his knowledge.

 In 1906 Ruben Orbeli became a laws magistr of Saint Petersburg State University's and a laws doctor of Jene University's, also he was author and editor a series of articles in newspaper of Russian treasury department from this moment.

 In 1918 Ruben became one of the founder Tambov State University, where he taught and read lecture.
 After that he returned to Saint Petersburg State University and worked in branch of USSR Science Academy.